 Encryption of Data at rest and in transit

-The information below is provided as a resource when making encryption decisions.
+The information below is provided as a resource when making encryption decisions related to System Security.
 Open Dental does not provide technical support for encryption.
 Instead consult your IT professional.

 Encryption of data prevents unauthorized users from viewing data (PHI) when there is a data breach (e.g. hacking, theft, or loss of data).
 HIPAA does not require encryption of data, however it is recommended.
 If there is a data breach, practices that have encrypted their data can qualify for Safe Harbor.
 Practices that have not encrypted the data must inform every patient that medical records have been compromised, and in some circumstances, notify the media.

 Your encryption plan needs to include data at rest and in transit, as well as any other PHI that you have on your systems.
 Documenting your data security policy is very important, as the burden of proof may rest upon you if there is a data breach.

 Your encryption plan needs to include the data that is stored by Open Dental.

 Below are two options for encrypting stored patient data.